cioos-siooc/buoy_data_ingest/datamart-swob-marine-realtime/README.md

    `pip install -e .`

-1. Test that the package is installed by running `python -m msc_ingest.parse_xml sample.xml` from this directory
+1. Test that the package is installed by running `python -m msc_ingest.parse_xml sample_records/sample.xml` from this directory

 1. Edit dd_swob_marine.conf as needed, eg to change temp directory

 1. Create a postgres database and run `db.sql` to create a table, and GRANT permissions to a user to read/write

-1. Change this line in `msc_ingest/ingest_to_db.py`: `db_string = "postgres://user:pass@host:5432/database"` to reflect your DB settings.
+1. Change `config.ini` to reflect your DB settings.

-1. Test that it works by running `python msc_ingest/ingest_to_db.py sample.xml` from this directory.
+1. Test that it works by running `python msc_ingest/ingest_to_db.py sample_records/sample.xml` from this directory.
 This should create a new record in your table.
 Note that running this multiple times will not produce multiple records.

 1. Start recording data to the database with `sr_subscribe start dd_swob_marine.conf`